Skip to main content

 The following strategies will help you assure quality:

-• Use a basic quality checklist when designing and reviewing the test.
+• Use a basic quality checklist (such as this one from Knapp & Associates International) when designing and reviewing the test.

 • Take the test yourself.
 Calculate student completion time as being four times longer than your completion time.